A Guide to Using Our Ferries - Queries Answered

 When do I pay?

 We collect fares onboard the ferry – during the crossing.
-Passengers are free to go to the Passenger Saloons, but drivers should remain with their vehicles until their fare has been collected.
+Drivers should remain with their vehicles until their fare has been collected.

 How do I pay?